WilsonBillkia/ethereum-node/README.md

 1. Add the IP address or hostname of the host you want to build to your inventory file (default: /etc/ansible/hosts) under a new group named geth_nodes

+2. Put your payment address in the lighthousevalidator.service file

-2. Run the following `git clone https://github.com/WilsonBillkia/ethereum-node/`
+3. Run the following `git clone https://github.com/WilsonBillkia/ethereum-node/`

-3. Download the latest Lighthouse executable from here https://github.com/sigp/lighthouse/releases and save it as lighthouse_exe under the files directory.
+4. Download the latest Lighthouse executable from here https://github.com/sigp/lighthouse/releases and save it as lighthouse_exe under the files directory.

-4. Run `ansible-playbook jwt_token_create.yml`
+5. Run `ansible-playbook jwt_token_create.yml`

-5. Run `ansible-playbook geth_validator_build.yml` The playbook should perform all the steps necessary to install and enable the geth, beacon and validator services.
+6. Run `ansible-playbook geth_validator_build.yml` The playbook should perform all the steps necessary to install and enable the geth, beacon and validator services.
 (For non-validator nodes just leave out any steps which reference the validator from the main playbook.)